Topl/BramblSc-docs/Language-Independent Specification for Implementing the Topl SDK/Transaction API.md

             * Entity at `path` does not exist
             * An I/O, network, or database error that is unrelated to the parameters passed by the caller.
 * ``` registerConstructor ``` \
-  Returns a built [Transaction](https://github.com/Topl/protobuf-specs/blob/main/protobuf/models/transaction.proto#L11) for registering a Group or Series Constructor Token
+  Submits a [Transaction](https://github.com/Topl/protobuf-specs/blob/main/protobuf/models/transaction.proto#L11) for registering a Group or Series Constructor Token
     * *Parameters*
         * `feeQuantity` \
         The quantity to use for this transaction's fee